AndreasHeger/CGATReport/doc/Roadmap.rst

    fix dimensioning of outer legend.
 Maybe add a separate legend plot.

+matrix plot legend
+   fix long legend text for matrix plots.
+The size of the legend is too small.

 multi-figure layout
    implement multi-figure layout using a new option
    :layout: <>, where <> is column(default), row or grid.

+test
+   better output of available trackers - remove all objects that are not trackers.

+add hinton plot
+   add hinton plot (see http://www.scipy.org/Cookbook/Matplotlib)

+investigate netCDF/HFS5 support
+   as data sources or as ways to store the data instead of shelve?

 Completed features
 ==================

+The following features have been added:

+colored scatter plotter
+   add individual coloring option for dots in a scatter plot

+load balancing:
+    achieve better load balancing between processes instead of giving each process a fixed amount of work no matter how long it will take.